MrR0807/citizen/README.md

 ### HTTP Methods

 GET, HEAD, OPTIONS, and TRACE methods are defined to be safe.
+Request methods are considered "safe" if their defined semantics are essentially **read-only**.

 [Source](https://tools.ietf.org/html/rfc7231#section-4.2)